Martinoxo/BONELAB-Fusion/TideFusion Staging/Thunderstore/README.md

 2. Install LemonLoader (latest version required).
 3. Install BoneLib.
 4. Download Fusion and drag the LabFusion.dll file into your Mods folder.
-5. Drag the RiptideNetworking.dll file into your Plugins folder.
-5. Drag the netstandard.dll file into your Plugins folder.
 7. Open BONELAB on your Quest.
 8. You're done!